 Alright, I’m just going to come out and say it… I’ve had an incredibly busy week.
-Some wonderful changes are happening here at The Shiksa in the Kitchen.
+Some wonderful changes are happening here on the site.
 While all of these changes are positive, I’ve been swamped with work, which has prevented me from blogging as much as I’d like to.
 I’m happiest and most at home when I’m in the kitchen, trying out new recipes to share with you.
 Lately I haven’t had a spare moment to cook… which, I’ll admit, is slightly depressing.
 That said, I’m excited about the developments happening on my site, and I’m really looking forward to sharing them with you!

 When I’m running around trying to finish a task list a mile long, it’s hard to find time to develop new recipes.
 This week, I’m sharing a simple Greek snack that I make when life gets too busy to cook.
 It’s served in Greece as a dessert, but I could eat it all day long.
 It’s loaded with protein, making it a great “pick me up” any time of day.
 Did I mention it’s gluten free?